 The top section of the playhouse was still a slightly different shade from the bottom…even after the 3rd coat of white just to the top.

 I was surprised because the bottom was so much darker than the top.
 It’s really not that noticeable now that the playhouse is put back together.

 Remember to let each coat of paint dry completely; it will help with the durability of the paint.

 I painted a wooden plaque I had in my craft bin and glued a starfish to it to make the playhouse look beachy.
 (I attached it to the playhouse using a monkey hook).
-I love the coastal, beach look in the summer time; you can take a peak at my front porch that I just decorated here.
+I love the coastal, beach look in the summertime; you can take a peek at the front porch that I just decorated here.

 I do love how much better it looks now!

 Thanks for stopping by today!
 Being able to share my projects, DIYs, and decorating ideas with you is amazing.
 Leave a comment below; I love hearing from you!